UOM-EEE-EEEN11202/uom-eee-eeen11202.github.io/docs/chapters/course_administration/feedback.rst

 ^^^^^^^^^^^^^^^^^^^
 For feedback to us, please make use of the lecture and lab sessions to talk to us.

-You can also click the edit on GitHub button (:fab:`fa-terminal`) in the lecture notes, at the top of each page, to make suggestions for edits or additions to the material.
+You can also click the edit on GitHub button (:fab:`windows`) in the lecture notes, at the top of each page, to make suggestions for edits or additions to the material.

 Feedback timelines
 ^^^^^^^^^^^^^^^^^^